cap-js/docs/java/cds-data.md

 Method `changed()` is called for each change in the element values and has the following arguments:

-- pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old state of the entity.
+- pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old data of the entity.
 - changed element as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html).
 - new and old value as an `Object` instances.

-Paths have the same target (the entity where changed element is) but their values represent the old and new state of the entity as a whole including non-changed elements.
+Paths have the same target (the entity where changed element is) but their values represent the old and new image of the entity as a whole including non-changed elements.
 You may expect that each change is visited at most once.

 Let's break it down with the examples: